OsmondOlive/bioflowhub/_posts/2026-04-10-how-the-body-works.md

 When you know that chronic inflammation drives most chronic disease, dietary and lifestyle choices that reduce it are not optional extras.
 They are foundational.

 Biology is not destiny.
-But understanding it is a prerequisite for changing it.
+But understanding it can help you preserve your health and also the planet.

 ---